Characterizing Agent-Based Model Dynamics via $\epsilon$-Machines and Kolmogorov-Style Complexity: Data availability

-All code used for symbolization, $\varepsilon$-machine reconstruction, and complexity proxies (normalized LZ78, compression) will be archived with a versioned hash.
-The dataset schema includes \texttt{id\_caregiver}, time fields (tick/day/hour), and observables (\texttt{efforts}, \texttt{wkb}, \texttt{hrsncared}, \texttt{overwhelmed}).
-Exact bin edges, tolerance values, and $L_{\max}$ will be reported alongside aggregate results to ensure reproducibility.
+All simulation code, parameter files, and processed datasets used in this study are available from the corresponding author upon reasonable request.
+The source code for symbolization, $\varepsilon$-machine reconstruction, and complexity proxies (normalized LZ78 and compression-based metrics) will be archived with a versioned hash to ensure reproducibility.
+The dataset schema includes identifiers (\texttt{id\_caregiver}), temporal fields (\texttt{tick}, \texttt{day}, \texttt{hour}), and observables (\texttt{efforts}, \texttt{wkb}, \texttt{hrsncared}, \texttt{overwhelmed}).
+Exact bin edges, tolerance parameters, and the maximum history length $L_{\max}$ will be documented alongside aggregate results to facilitate verification and reuse.